Gary M. Reedy

 As CEO, Reedy is leading the organization to become the new American Cancer Society – the most relevant and powerfully impactful cancer-fighting organization in the world.
 He has a laser focus on customer experience, stewardship, and innovation.
 And under his leadership, the organization has set a historic goal to double its annual research funding to approximately $240 million by 2021.
 The increase aims to dramatically grow what is already the largest and arguably most successful nonprofit research program in the nation.

 Reedy’s nonprofit experience includes current board appointments for the Campaign for Tobacco-Free Kids, the Tobacco-Free Kids Action Fund, the National Health Council, Research America, and Emory & Henry College.
-He is an active member of the Atlanta Rotary Club, previously served on the C-Change board of directors, and was a charter member of the CEO Roundtable on Cancer.
+He is an active member of the Georgia Tech Advisory Board and the Atlanta Rotary Club; previously served on the C-Change board of directors; and was a charter member of the CEO Roundtable on Cancer.

-As the Society’s top staff executive, Reedy leads the strategic direction and overall management of the organization, with a $900 million annual budget, 2 million volunteers, 6,000 staff, and 11 geographic Divisions.
+As the American Cancer Society’s top staff executive, Reedy leads the strategic direction and overall management of the organization, with a volunteer presence in every state and vital support for people touched by cancer in every community.
 He works with the Society’s Board of Directors to establish the organization’s vision, and drive revenue and impact to achieve its lifesaving mission.